 Rug or layered rugs and here are some of my favorites:

 Storage for things like extra blankets, pillows, books, magazines

-Surfaces (i.e., coffee tables for living rooms, side tables by the bed) to hold items you would have in the space
+Surfaces (i.e., coffee tables for living rooms, side tables by the bed) to hold items you would have in the space.

-For an additional checklist, you can also read about functionality of a space from my last post of this series here, as this helps tie in the above final checklist for creating your space.
+For an additional checklist, you can also read about the functionality of a space from my last post of this series here, as this helps tie in the above final checklist for creating your space.